ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 : The list of roles a CoMID entity is associated with.
 The entity that generates the concise-mid-tag SHOULD include a $comid-role-type-choice value of comid.tag-creator.

-$$module-entity-map-extension:
+$$entity-map-extension:

-: This CDDL socket is used to add new information elements to the module-entity-map container.
+: This CDDL socket is used to add new information elements to the entity-map container.
 See FIXME.

 {: #model-linked-tag-map}
 ## The linked-tag-map Container